-Poetry in Motion is a project born out of an initial collaboration between poet Annette Skade and me (Mundy Walsh, founder of A C H A R A) in December 2025.
-It took the shape of a short poem on a note set that spoke to the Christmas traditions that bind us.
+Poetry in Motion is a project born out of an initial collaboration with poet Annette Skade in December 2025.
+It took the shape of a poem called Oíche Nollag printed on a note set that spoke to the Christmas traditions that bind us.

-As a former editor and publisher of a literary journal in Italy, the idea of publishing the words of a poet on a note set, and having the senders words on the other side, made me excited for the potential connections such a combination could spark.
+As a former literary journal editor, the idea of celebrating the words of a poet alongside the handwritten words of the sender is exciting for me because of the potential connections such a combination could spark.

-Every quarter A C H A R A will publish a set of new notes with a poem, and the first call for submissions is in February 2026.
-I’m looking for poetry that centres around each season (so if you have a poem that might suit a future season, please do send it on).
-This can be taken as broadly as you like but I’m particularly interested in poetry that speaks about relationships (of all kinds), connection, and/or a sense of place.
+Every quarter A C H A R A will print a set of notes with a poem and I’m on the hunt for poetry.
+Poems should centre around each season, and this can be taken as broadly as you like, but I’m particularly interested in poetry that speaks about relationships (of all kinds), connection, and/or a sense of place.
+If you have a poem that might suit a future season, please do send it on.

-The note set will be publicised on Instagram, Substack, newsletter, etc. The December 2025 set was featured in the Irish Independent, which was lovely.
+The note set will be publicised on Instagram, Substack, newsletter, etc., and sold here on this website.
+So far the notes have been featured in the Irish Independent.

 Poems must be no longer than eight lines.
 Remember, the poem must fit on an A6 size note.